Alejogb1/job-board/blog-data/why-arent-dynamically-loaded-vue-3-components-hooks-being-called.md

 id: "why-arent-dynamically-loaded-vue-3-components-hooks-being-called"
 ---

-Alright, let's get into this.
+, let's get into this.
 The issue of dynamically loaded Vue 3 components not executing their lifecycle hooks is a classic head-scratcher, and frankly, I’ve seen it trip up even experienced developers.
 It’s one of those things that seems straightforward on the surface but reveals some nuances when you delve deeper.
 I encountered a similar situation while working on a large e-commerce platform a while back.
 We were implementing a highly modularized admin panel using dynamic component loading, and suddenly certain components simply refused to initialize correctly.
 Specifically, their `onMounted` and `onUpdated` hooks weren't firing as expected.
 After a considerable amount of debugging, the culprit, in our case, turned out to be a combination of misunderstanding Vue's reactivity system and how it interacts with dynamic imports.

 The core problem lies not in the component itself, but in how Vue handles asynchronous component loading.
 When you use dynamic imports (e.g., `import('./MyComponent.vue')`), Vue doesn’t instantly have the component definition available.
 It gets it later, when the import resolves.
 Consequently, Vue needs a mechanism to signal when a dynamically loaded component is actually ready to be rendered and for its lifecycle hooks to be invoked.
 If we are not using `<suspense>` we do not get direct control over when the component is considered loaded.